7 Healthcare Cybersecurity Tips To Protect Your Data

 - Liability follows the chain of custody throughout the patient health information (PHI) “supply chain.”
 Under HIPAA, all healthcare providers are required to obtain “satisfactory assurances,” from all of the parties they sub-contract with to handle PHI, that all data will receive appropriate levels of protection.

 As you can see, there are lots of moving parts within modern medicine and the administrative and technological systems helping it treat patients and save lives.
-However, there are resources available to practices and hospital franchises that can help demystify some of the new regulations, best practices, and just plain good ideas.
+However, there are resources available to practices and hospital franchises like this care franchise, that can help demystify some of the new regulations, best practices, and just plain good ideas.